 A bit sharp but manageable neat.
 The body is glorious despite that, like somebody aged the best old armagnac they could find in a leather saddlebag.
 The sherry's very tannic and dry, like a bunch of furniture rescued after being in the Sahara for a decade.
 With water I find some rosin, and a slightly better body.
 I really like what's going on here, even though the distillate (that water finally reveals) is decidedly meh.

 The cask strikes back: A black hole of tannins.
 Bone dry, and mining your tissues for the last bit of water to suck into its mass and crush into infinite density.
 You don't so much taste as just feel the finish.
-It's a bit too much for me, although this thing is just extreme, and has not gone over like for example Elijah Craig 23.
+It's a bit too much for me, although this thing is just extreme, and has not become just pure wood juice like for example Elijah Craig 23.
 Still, a point or two less here than on the nose and tongue.
+I'm distantly reminded of the first time I drank yage where the harmaline source was mimosa hostilis.
+If you've ever tried drinking anything made of mimosa bark, you know what I'm talking about.